backstage/backstage/packages/integration/api-report.md

 import { Config } from '@backstage/config';
 import { RestEndpointMethodTypes } from '@octokit/rest';

+// Warning: (ae-missing-release-tag) "AwsS3IntegrationConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type AwsS3IntegrationConfig = {
+  accessKeyId?: string;
+  secretAccessKey?: string;
+};

 // Warning: (ae-missing-release-tag) "AzureIntegration" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)